Azure/gocover/README.md

 - Check the coverage detail at `coverage.html`

-- Note: Before the coverage inspection, we will check whether a _test.go file exist within each go module.
+- Note: Before the coverage inspection, we will check whether a _test.go file exist within each package.

 ### Set Ignore Annotations